It’s not something we want for our loved ones. It’s not something we want for anyone.

 So it was only natural that would be the theme for her fourth birthday party.
 And it was only natural that I would give her Sadness as a present.

-In my defence, I also gave her Joy (I like to cover my bases).
+In my defense, I also gave her Joy (I like to cover my bases).

 My plan is to give her more than the movie character soft toy, though.